 This week on Keeping Up With The Penguins, I made a confession: I actually got a little teary reading the book for this week’s review!
 Still Alice is the heart-wrenching story of a woman losing her mind to early-onset Alzheimer’s.
 I was fine for the most part, until her final student wrote her a letter to thank her for teaching him so well and remind her of all the wonderful things she had done…!
-Until I found my eyes welling up, I had been pretty sure I was made of stone 😉 It’s super-rare that a book moves me to tears, but I kind of love it when they do.
+I’d thought I was made of stone, but all of a sudden my eyes were wet.
+It’s super-rare that a book moves me to tears, but I kind of love it when they do.
 Is there anything more satisfying than a good ol’ cry?

 This week, I asked Keeping Up With The Penguins readers what book makes them ugly cry.
 The answers are really surprising!

 The Fault In Our Stars by John Green